 Provide Character Words

 Give your young writers the language to create rich descriptions of their characters with a good old-fashioned brainstorm!
 Teacher Heather MacLean (@msmacleanch on Instagram) shared this example of an anchor chart she created with her class as they worked to enhance word choice by identifying specific and advanced character traits.
+You could build an anchor chart like the one below, or if you are lacking wall space, you can provide your students with a Character Traits List to keep in a folder or notebook to use as a reference tool.

 Feelings vs. Traits